camtrees/camtrees.github.io/CHANGLOG.md

 * Using [Jekyll](https://jekyllrb.com) to author pages
 * Using [Just the Docs](https://just-the-docs.com) Jekyll template for all pages
 * Begin creating a website skeleton
+* Add version number to this page so we can detect if this site has been rebuilt

 ## 2026-05-20